frederickaplan/fdh/files/PART2/fdh-2-9.md

 ## Theses

+1) Image understanding, like text understanding, is interpreting images in terms of events and agents

-1) the semantic gap between low-level descriptors and semantic concepts have been partially filled
+2) the semantic gap between low-level descriptors and semantic concepts have been partially filled

 ## Faces